 The market leaders in the UK include well-known providers.
 Most experts would recommend seeking professional advice first.
 Online rates tables can give you an overview of what these providers offer, but these comparison tools are not bespoke to your business.

-The question of who is the best shareholder protection insurance provider is a subjective one.
+The question of who is the best insurance provider for this type of policy is a subjective one.
 The right insurer for you will be the insurer that is best positioned to meet your company’s cover requirements, and offer the most cost-effective premiums.

 An independent Insurance Broker can help you find the right provider by matching your firm’s needs and requirements to an insurer’s specialty.
 This is where we can help.